biosustain/lifelike/migrations/README.md

 # don't need port in ip address
 liquibase --url jdbc:neo4j:bolt://<ip_address> --username <db_name> --password <db_pass> --changeLogFile migrations/changelog-master.xml updateSQL
 ```
 This command (dry run) will give you a preview of what liquibase will run.
-You can use this command to **make sure the changelog files are going to execute in order**.
+You can use this command to **make sure the changelog files are going to execute in order**. **IMPORTANT** If the changeset has a `customChange` that calls a Java class, it **WILL** update the database even with this dry run command.
+So be careful and use a test database.

 ```bash
 # don't need port in ip address